aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/calculate-formulas/decrease-the-calculation-time-of-cell-calculate-method/_index.md

 def test_calc_time_recursive(rec):
     """
-    Tests calculation time with recursive option and prints elapsed seconds
+    Tests calculation time with the recursive option and prints the elapsed seconds.
     """
     # The path to the documents directory
     current_dir = os.path.dirname(os.path.abspath(__file__))